 Controls previously articulated in CSCF v2020 are rolled into CSCF v2021, and users will need to attest against that framework in the second half of 2021.
 Independent assessment can be performed either by an accredited member of internal function, or by a third party which specialises in security and understands SWIFT architecture and environments.

-Foregenix is in a unique position to help organisations secure their SWIFT infrastructure, we are a Registered Assessment Provider listed in SWIFT’s Directory of CSP Assessment Providers .
+Foregenix is in a unique position to help organisations secure their SWIFT infrastructure, you can find us in SWIFT’s Directory of CSP Assessment Providers .*

 We help organisations develop a solid and successful cybersecurity program and increase their security posture to prevent costly SWIFT-related cyber fraud.
 We support SWIFT members that wish to undergo a deeper, stricter security inspection to better understand their risk profile and increase the level and efficiency of their cybersecurity controls.
 For over a decade, we’ve helped organisations navigate their assessment journey, with unrivalled support throughout.
 Our core objective is to strengthen your cybersecurity position.